GlobalDevOpsBootcamp/gdbcwebsite/readme.md

 - Don't whitelist the `_site/` folder as this folder is not guaranteed to exist when deployed to a server
 </details>

-### Have another issue?
-Contact me by posting an issue.
-I'll be happy to help 🙂